ray-cast/Cubizer/README.md

-Cube World
+Cubizer
 ========
-### Minecraft for Unity ###
+### Voxel-style for Unity 2017 ###
-The aim of project is to create a minecraft-like world for Unity 2017
+Sandbox design tool built on Unity 2017 to work with voxel generation and meshing and chunk

 ![Alt](./Resources/Textures/screenshots.jpg)